NoxOrg/Nox.Reference/README.md

 ***Nox.Reference*** is a storage that contains the most commonly used types.
 To persist data Nox.Reference uses sqlLite databases which are dived by domain-specific responsibilities.

-Nox.Reference solution consists of the following projects:
+Nox.Reference represents the following packages:

 - Nox.Refence.World
 - Nox.Refence.Machine
+- Nox.Refence.IpAddress

 ## Soluition design convention: